alexgo-io/alexlab-doc/product-features/liquidity-providers/how-to.md

 When **adding liquidity**, you will deposit an equivalent value of both tokens into the pool.
 In return, you'll receive LP tokens, which represent your share of that specific liquidity pool.

-When **removing liquidity**, you will transfer your LP tokens back to the ALEX smart contract and receive your original funds plus any fees accrued while holding those LP tokens.
+When **removing liquidity**, you will transfer your LP tokens back to the ALEX smart contract and withdraw an equivalent value of the token pair plus any fees accrued while holding those LP tokens.

 ## :palm\_up\_hand: :moneybag: Adding Liquidity